 We also advise other professionals including foster carers, key workers and social workers about the children in their care and wider issues.

-329children who had arrived from Calais were welcomed at our centre in Dover, giving them something to eat, a clean change of clothes, and the support and care they needed
+330children arriving from Calais between September 2020 and March 2021 were welcomed at our Dover centre.
+They were provided with something to eat, a clean change of clothes, and the support and care they required.

 Unaccompanied children's stories